Azure/blackbelt-aks-hackfest/labs/day2-labs/ingress-controller.md

 ## Test the Load Balancing

-Refresh the page multiple times and notice the change in the name of the pod and the Ip address as shown in example snippets below:
+Refresh the page multiple times and notice the change in the name of the pod and the IP address as shown in example snippets below:

 ![Screenshot1](img/web-heroes1.png "Web-Heroes1")